7 min read

 In addition to distribution procedures, this guide also covers the tax treatment of dividends received by shareholders from a Cyprus Company, whether they are tax residents of Cyprus or not.
 This guide aims to equip investors and business owners with the necessary knowledge to make informed, strategic decisions regarding dividends in Cyprus.

-If you are interested in learning the process and requirements for the establishment of a Cyprus Company click here, while to learn about the corporate tax advantages provided by a Cyprus Company click here.
+If you are interested in the process and requirements for establishing a Cyprus Company, read our guide to registering a company in Cyprus, and to learn about the corporate tax advantages of a Cyprus Company, see our guide to Cyprus corporate tax benefits.

 In Cyprus, dividends are payments from a company's profits distributed to shareholders based on their shares, providing a return on their investment.
 Dividends are either interim (distributed at any time during the year) or final (approved at the Annual General Meeting based on audited accounts at the end of each year).
 In the Cypriot legal and fiscal framework, dividends are highly tax efficient, especially for shareholders who are registered as tax residents of Cyprus and have acquired non-dom status, making Cyprus an attractive jurisdiction for investors.